 “Prophet” Muhammed taught against idolatry.
 The word prophet means inspired teacher.
 Jesus “Messiah” taught the mitzvot.
 Messiah means anointed one ( set for a specific purpose ).

-22. Jim D. permalink
+22. Jim D. Avatar

 Elisheba wrote,